How does this medication work? What will it do for me?

-The starting dose of paliperidone injectable suspension is 150 mg, injected intramuscularly (into a muscle) at the doctor’s office.
+For schizophrenia, the starting dose of paliperidone injectable suspension is 150 mg, injected intramuscularly (into a muscle) at the doctor's office.
 The second dose of 100 mg should be given 1 week after the first dose.
 After this, the recommended adult dose is 75 mg injected into a muscle once a month.
 Depending on how well the medication is tolerated and how well it works for you, your doctor may increase or decrease the dose.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss an appointment to receive a paliperidone injection, contact your doctor as soon as possible to reschedule your appointment.
 Store this medication at room temperature, protect it from moisture, and keep it out of the reach of children.